Case Studies

 The project is dispersed over a wide area of eastern Madagascar: its mining operations take place in a remote area of rain forest approximately 80km east of Madagascar’s capital Antananarivo.
 A 220 km long slurry pipeline carries ore from the mine to a processing plant and refinery located 11 km outside of the coastal city of Toamasina, Madagascar’s main port.
 A further 15 km of slurry pipeline carry tailings from the plant to a permanent storage facility in the port area.

-HGC Engineering was retained by SNC-Lavalin to undertake an Environmental Noise Impact Assessment of the three separate operational areas (Mine, Plant, and Port Sites) of the Ambatovy project prior to construction.
+HGC was retained by SNC-Lavalin to undertake an Environmental Noise Impact Assessment of the three separate operational areas (Mine, Plant, and Port Sites) of the Ambatovy project prior to construction.
 The assessment was required in order to demonstrate compliance with the environmental noise impact guidelines of the International Finance Corporation (“IFC” of the World Bank Group)

-Sound power emission levels for each item of equipment at each of the three operational sites were obtained either from manufacturer’s published sound levels, past measurements of similar equipment by HGC Engineering, or generic predictions based on the size and capacity of the equipment.
+Sound power emission levels for each item of equipment at each of the three operational sites were obtained either from manufacturer’s published sound levels, past measurements of similar equipment by HGC, or generic predictions based on the size and capacity of the equipment.
 These source levels were used along with geometrical and topographical information about the sites and surrounding areas to develop a predictive acoustical computer model, in order to compute the offsite sound levels in advance of construction and to assess the environmental sound emissions of each site.
 Our overall analysis indicated that the majority of equipment at the three sites did not require special noise control measures but for some key sources we provided acoustical performance specifications as appropriate to comply with IFC/World Bank environmental noise guidelines.

 Mine Site